briangmilnes/APAS-AI/apas-ai/rules/RustRules.md

 - Do not create free functions that merely forward to trait or inherent methods (e.g., `fn select(a,b,i) → <Type as Trait>::method`).
 - If a method isn’t available on the receiver, add an extension trait implemented for the concrete type to expose `value.method(...)`.
 - Allowed: free functions only when they add real semantics (compose multiple types, add logic not tied to a single receiver, or break dependency cycles).
 Do not duplicate method names as free functions.
+- Do not add stub functions inside the same module that simply call another function/method in that module.
+Call sites should invoke the original API directly rather than indirection stubs.

 #### Type Conversions and Naming
 - Prefer traits over ad‑hoc functions: